 - It’s important that your logo is memorable and familiar to people, even if they forget the company or a product name (for example, “That handmade soap brand with a bee logo”).

 - Your company name or core values are easily communicated through simple imagery.

 - You plan on creating merchandise featuring your logo, or the logo will be prominent on the items you sell.
-(Symbols are less obtrusive and more visually attractive than wordmarks.)
+(Symbols are more appealing than words.)

 - You have or plan to build a mobile app so you’ll need an icon.
 (Read why differentiation in mobile app icons is important).

 Hand-lettering is an art form that involves drawing unique letterforms and words.
 It’s similar to calligraphy, but while calligraphy is the act of writing letters in a single stroke, hand-lettering is the act of drawing.
 Letters are usually sketched first, refined, and then traced in a digital graphics software.
 (See the example of my hand-lettered logo design process.)